About the Library

 - How do I renew books?

-Materials may be renewed if no one is waiting for them.
+Materials may be renewed if no one is waiting for them and renewals are available/permitted.
 You can renew materials online by using the SHARE catalog (click on My Account) or by calling the Circulation Desk at 234-5367.
 To renew books, you must have your library card number and your Password (see below).

 - What is my Password?